bambang-db/bambang/README.md

 ### Bindereh

 Taken from Madurese, meaning 'nobility,' this is the storage engine where the B+ Tree is implemented, introducing parallel scan and partitioning.

+### Matan

+Taken from Arabic, meaning 'notes,' this is the catalog storage where the database stores information, similar to `information_schema` and `pg_stats`.